 The Best Backyard Patios in Toronto

-Here is the list of the best backyard patios in Toronto.
+Here, in no particular order, are the best backyard patios in Toronto.

 The Cadillac Lounge

 The Cadillac, in my humble opinion, is a Parkdale mainstay for getting trashily raucous and enjoying some live music (which may not always be that good, but is always highly entertaining in some way).
 Its back patio is huge, with lots of seating, an outdoor bar and a bit of a tree canopy.
 Don't come for the food, but stay for the beer and the patio.